duckietown/docs-learning_materials/book/learning_materials/90_templates/01_theory-chapter-template.md

 # Chapter template {#theory-chapter-template status=ready}

 Theory chapters benefit from a standardized exposition.
 Here, we define the template for these chapters.
-Rememeber to check [](#markduck) for a comprehensive and up-to-date list of Duckiebook supported features.
+Remember to check [](+duckumentation#markduck) for a comprehensive and up-to-date list of Duckiebook supported features.

 ## Example Title: PID control {#pid-example-theory-label}